skramm/homog2d/docs/homog2d_manual.md

 ![Computing the 2 points at a given distance of a point on a line](fig1.png)

-The API provides two ways to get these.
+The API provides two ways to get these:

 - either you provide the x or y coordinate of p0:
 ```C++